glynester/cv/README.md

 <div id="skills"><h2><a href="#TOC">Skills</a></h2></div>
 I get a huge amount of satisfaction from getting computer programs to function as I intend them to by writing the code instructions.<BR>
-I love to solve problems (I consider myself to be very good at it) and I love to learn new things and get to grips with new technologies.<BR>
+I love to solve problems (I consider myself to be very good at it) and I love to learn new things and get to grips with new technologies.
 In the business consultant/analyst roles I had during the latter half of my career, I often acted as a translator between the needs of software users and the development teams.
 These years of work experience honed my problem solving skills.
 I can now apply these skills in the role of developer.<BR>
 Over my career, I have also developed a great eye for what makes software well designed from a user's perspective and what makes for a pleasant user experience.
 I have now also added strong backend coding and database design to my list of skills.<BR>
 I always take great pride in my work and am meticulous in my attention to detail.